WDI-SEA/orientation-notes/01-workflow/choosing-tools/readme.md

 Optional but cool.
 This will highlight the CSS color whenever you use a hex-code or named color in your CSS files.

+**Directions for Sublime Text**

-1. Open up VS Code or Sublime Text
+1. Open Sublime Text
 1. Press `⇧⌘P` (SHIFT + COMMAND + The letter P)
 1. For Sublime Text, type "Install Package"
 1. Select the option "Package Control: Install Package"

 ![](https://res.cloudinary.com/briezh/image/upload/v1583364360/Screen_Shot_2020-03-04_at_3.25.31_PM_oer4p7.png)

-1. Start typing
+Last, start typing "[Color Highlighter](https://packagecontrol.io/packages/Color%20Highlighter)".
+This is the package you want for Sublime Text.

+**Directions for VS Code**

+1. Open up VS Code

 #### 3. Pick your favorite text editor and dig in